-Wesleyan reserves the right to collaborate with other shareholders on particular matters of concern and if this is deemed appropriate, it is generally co-ordinated by Wesleyan's Investment Team via the Investment Association (IA) or Institutional Shareholder Services (ISS).
-Ongoing relationships are maintained with personnel from the IA, which helps to facilitate such collaboration.
+Wesleyan reserves the right to collaborate with other shareholders on particular matters of concern, if this is deemed appropriate.
+Ongoing relationships are maintained with several collaborative organisations, which helps to facilitate collaboration.

 Wesleyan is also prepared to act directly in collaboration with other investors if it is considered that there is a common interest in highlighting significant areas of concern - whether this is on matters of strategy, performance, ESG or remuneration.
 This is particularly the case if it is felt that management are acting in their own personal interests and not for the wider shareholder group.